Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Ecwid’s ‘ShopApp’ feature

-Ecwid recently introduced a new feature, ‘ShopApp,’ that turns your online store into a mobile app (one that can be downloaded from the iOS or Google Play app stores).
+Ecwid has comes with an unusual feature, ‘ShopApp,’ that turns your online store into a mobile app (one that can be downloaded from the iOS or Google Play app stores).

-This is a handy feature, because it gives you another sales channel to play with, along with the opportunity to have your brand featured (as an app icon) on a shopper’s mobile device.
+This is a potentially handy piece of functionality, because it gives you another sales channel to play with, along with the opportunity to have your brand featured (as an app icon) on a shopper’s mobile device.

-But that said, ShopApp is only likely to be useful to particular types of merchants: those who have a well-known brand and an existing popular store, or those with a customer base that make repeat purchases and who would find an app useful to do so.
+But that said, ShopApp is only likely to be useful to particular types of merchants: those who have a well-known brand and an existing popular store, or those with an established set of customers that make repeat purchases and who would find an app useful to do so.

 Using Ecwid with other website building platforms